 The 13th-century moated Chateau Vault de Lugny, offering haute cuisine in a truly magnificent setting or La Castel in the town square, at Mailly le Chateau, for a taste of Burgundian fare in charming grandeur.

 Wednesday: Mailly-le-Chateau to Accolay

-This morning we will visit the exceptionally pretty village of Noyers-sur-Serein, a fortified village with 15th century timber framed houses, on market day.
-There are numerous artists here, a potter, jeweler and a leather-worker!
-This is the pefect place to buy a momento or a unique gift for a loved one.
+This morning we will visit the exceptionally pretty village of Noyers-sur-Serein, a fortified village with 15th-century timber-framed houses, on market day.
+There are numerous artists here, a potter, jeweller and a leather-worker!
+This is the perfect place to buy a memento or a unique gift for a loved one.

 The Hostellerie de la Fontaine is a surprisingly good find in such a small village, with an elegant under-croft restaurant and an alfresco terrace for warmer evenings.

 Our morning cruise along the Yonne valley with vineyards coming into view, we arrive at our riverside mooring at Vincelles, overlooking a beautiful watermill.

 This afternoon we embark on a guided tour to the pretty wine villages of Irancy, Chitry and Chablis.
 The views are quite stunning!

 Try Burgundy Pinot Noir reds, and the famous Chablis Chardonnay and enjoy a tour of the Grand-Cru vineyards.